zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 The schema in this concept is a pattern or a template used to select groups of associated entities sharing some qualities rather than a rule dictating the structure of data.
 These associations of entities establish contexts within which their data yields a specific kind of information.
+The schema also establishes relationships between entities in the context forming so a network of friends, colleagues or beer lovers, for instance.

 Above that, the same entity may be present in different contexts, thus, its meaning depends on the interpretation of the subject that understands the context's domain.

-We may conclude that in this scenario **the data precedes a syntax and a semantics**.
+We may conclude that in this scenario **the data precedes a syntax and a semantics**, which is a consequence of the **bottom-up** approach.

 From what has been described above we can see that such data varies in three aspects making it *protean*: shapes/content, forms/format, meanings/contextual or subjective interpretation (semantics).

+*Note: Relational tables can be viewed as a special kind of context template.
+It is as if a relational table were just a view to a set of entities in our proto-data, which follow the rules given by the table schema.
+In theory we could build a universal RDBMS system working within various contexts identified in a NoSQL database.
+Leaving aside possible practical problems with performance, distribution etc., of course.*

 ###Protean Behavior

-Having started collecting protean data it is still too early to begin to develop some meaningful application.
-Not to mention to develop something what had emerged in the heads of "analysts" and "managers" long before we actually started gathering the data.
+Having started storing extremely protean data it is still too early to begin to develop some meaningful application.
+Not to mention to develop something what had emerged in the heads of "analysts" long before we actually started receiving the stream of data.
 Such an approach would clearly lead to a waste of time and resources.
+The typical reasoning at that time is: We believe that our huge data must be full of gems.
+The problem is that we don't know these gems nor how to retrieve them.

-It does not mean that we should not muse about potential uses, but we should be prepared to abandon it quickly when new insights, dug from the data, reach us.
+It does not mean that we should not muse about potential uses, but we should be prepared to abandon them quickly when new insights, dug from the data, reach us.

 What we should do, however, is to examine and wring the proto-data as much as possible with the goal to discern any glimpse of some "alliances" of entities that